How to make a Decentralized Cryptocurrency Exchange?

 - Secondly, all major work will be done online.
 Now, there are plenty of hackers out there, who will look to exploit the tiniest flaw that your system might have.
 You risk losing all that you’ve done in the blink of an eye.

-Thus, security and protection is one thing that simply cannot be compromised upon, when you look into how to make a decentralized cryptocurrency exchange.
+Thus, security and protection must be uncompromising, when you look into how to make a decentralized cryptocurrency exchange.
 A glaring example of this statement is the Mt.
 Gox exchange hack of 2014.

 Mt.
 Gox was the largest bitcoin exchange in the world at the beginning of 2014.
 It handled over 70% of the total transactions worldwide.
 One fine day, Mt.Gox fell victim to a massive hack that drained the company of 740000 BTC, equivalent of 460 million euro at the time.
 Eventually, 200000 bitcoins were recovered, but the rest were never recovered.

-This whole incident, and many others like this, multiply the need for tight security amongst these exchanges, reiterate the importance of how to make a decentralized cryptocurrency exchange, and yours is no exception.
+This whole incident, and many others like this, multiply the need for tight security amongst these exchanges.
+And reiterate the importance of how to make a decentralized cryptocurrency exchange, and yours is no exception.
 Your decentralized exchange must be able to handle all kinds of malicious attacks, such as

 - A DDoS attack